NetEng-Pro/dev-neteng-pro/pages/terms.md

    indemnify and hold us harmless from any claims, damages, losses, liabilities, and expenses arising from your usage.

-**By accessing or using Network Engineering Pro's website and/or partner platforms, as defined in this document, you acknowledge and agree to these Terms and Conditions.**
+**By accessing or using Network Engineering Pro's website or any partner platform defined in this document, you acknowledge and agree to these Terms & Conditions.**

+&nbsp;

 > **If you do not agree with any part of the terms outlined above, please
-> refrain from using our services.**
+> refrain from using our services!**

-> ⚠️ Any access to or use of NetEng-Pro partner platforms, including but not
+> > ⚠️ By accessing or using NetEng-Pro or its partner platforms—including, but
-> limited to GitHub, Slack, and/or Stack Overflow shall be considered an
+> > not limited to, GitHub, Slack, and Stack Overflow—you implicitly accept the
-> implicit acceptance of the T&C outlined above.
+> > Terms & Conditions outlined above.

 &nbsp;